Skip to main content

 How do I know?

-Schizophrenia usually shows up when a child is between the ages of 16-25.
+Schizophrenia is usually diagnosed by a doctor following a first episode or multiple episodes of psychosis.
+It tends to develop when youth are in their late teens to early 30’s.
 Some children have it at a younger age.
-Sometimes symptoms of schizophrenia can develop when a person is in their 40s.
-Children with schizophrenia may be slower to develop, be withdrawn or show odd behaviour.
-Many of these early symptoms are similar to other problems or mental disorders, so it's best to ask for help from a doctor to know what is going on.
+Sometimes symptoms of schizophrenia can develop at a later age.
+Youth with schizophrenia may have developmental differences, appear socially withdrawn, or show unusual behaviour.
+Many of these early symptoms are similar to other problems or mental disorders, so it's best to ask for help from a health care provider to know what is going on.

 Signs and Symptoms

-These are signs that the brain is having problems, and needs help, but may not mean your child has schizophrenia.
+Other symptoms that can occur along with psychosis can include depression, anxiety, suicidal thoughts or behaviour, substance use, and sleep disturbances.
+These can be signs that the brain is having problems but may not mean your child has schizophrenia.

 What can be done?

-If you suspect that your child might have schizophrenia, talk to a doctor or psychiatrist right away.
-Getting help as early as possible is important.
-Studies have shown that the earlier schizophrenia is diagnosed and symptoms managed, the more likely the person with schizophrenia will be able to manage their illness and the better their future outcomes.
-Most areas in BC have Early Psychosis Intervention (EPI) programs to help young people who have psychosis (which is a symptom of schizophrenia).
-EPI programs are a very good place to start if you think your child might have schizophrenia.
+If you suspect that your child might have psychosis or schizophrenia, talk to a health care provider as soon as possible.
+You may be referred to another doctor or psychiatrist.
+Getting help as early as possible during a first episode of psychosis is important.
+Studies have shown that the earlier schizophrenia is diagnosed, and symptoms managed, the more likely someone will be able to manage their illness and the better their future outcomes.
+Most areas in BC have Early Psychosis Intervention (EPI) programs to help youth who have psychosis.
+EPI programs are a very good place to start if you think your child might have psychosis.

 Treatment and Strategies

-Medication is very important in treating schizophrenia.
-Everyone's brain is a bit different, and it may take awhile for doctors to find the right medication to help your child.
-Your child may need to be in the hospital for a while to help with this.
-Early intervention and diagnosis leads to the potential to find treatments that work earlier, resulting in a better likelihood of the person with schizophrenia being able to manage their symptoms and develop strategies for school, work and life.
+Medication: Medication is very important in treating schizophrenia and is the main treatment for psychosis.
+Everyone's brain is a bit different, and it may take time for doctors to find the right medication to help your child.
+They may need to stay in the hospital for a while to help with this.
+Getting a diagnosis early can help your child’s team find treatments that work faster, which can improve the chances of managing symptoms and developing skills for school, work, and life.
+Treatment usually needs to continue long-term to prevent symptoms from coming back (relapse).
+It’s best when everyone—including the patient, family, doctors, and support systems—works together with the child’s best interests in mind.

 Self–management strategies (including tips for parents)